 How do I request extra time or accommodations for the ACT if I have a disability?

-If you require a 50% time extension due to your disability, view the ACT’s National Extended Time page to understand the additional procedures required for registration.
-If you require a wheelchair accessible room, a booklet with large font, food or drink due to a medical condition, assistance marking answers, a seat close to the front of the room, a sign language interpreter, or any other accommodations for test day, visit the ACT’s National Standard Time Accommodations page for registration information.
+If you have a disability and require a 50% time extension or other testing accommodation (such as a wheelchair accessible room, a booklet with large font, access to food or drink due to a medical condition, assistance marking answers, a seat close to the front of the room, or a sign language interpreter), view the ACT’s Policy for Accommodations Documentation booklet to understand the additional procedures required for registration.
+You will need to submit documentation addressing both your diagnosis and your limitations.
+Further resources can be found on this page.

 How do I register for a non-Saturday ACT date?